In the early 70’s, my father lost his business. I remember the devastating impact it had on him. I remember how hard it was on our family.

 Today, Allure is on track for $30 million in revenue.
 The company made the Inc. 5000 list of the fastest-growing private companies in America for 2017 and currently has five locations in the Detroit metro area and a new one in Beverly Hills, with 171 employees and seven physicians.

-Scaling Up Master Business Course 2.0 is a result of collaboration between Verne Harnish and Growth Institute.
-It was designed to help you effectively implement the famous Scaling Up methodology step by step under the guidance of Verne Harnish & Scale Up Coaches and with support of a mastermind circles.
+Scaling Up Master Business Course 2.0 is the result of collaboration between Verne Harnish and Growth Institute.
+It was designed to help you effectively implement the famous Scaling Up methodology step by step under the guidance of Verne Harnish & Scale Up Coaches with the added support of a mastermind circle.
+This is the only online course that Verne Harnish teaches.